StrangeBeeCorp/docs/docs/thehive/user-guides/organization/accounts.md

 ## Add Users

-*org-admin* users or users with the role `manageUser` in their profile can add users in the current Organisation.
+*org-admin* users or users with the role `manageUser` in their profile can add users in the current organization.

-Click the :fontawesome-regular-square-plus: button to add an account in the current organisation, and follow *[create an account](../../administration/accounts.md#create-an-account)* and *[update an account](../../administration/accounts.md#update-an-account)* guides.
+Click the :fontawesome-regular-square-plus: button to add an account in the current organization, and follow *[create an account](../../administration/accounts.md#create-an-account)* and *[update an account](../../administration/accounts.md#update-an-account)* guides.

 ## User management

-Accounts can be deleted or locked, only in the current organisation.
+Accounts can be deleted or locked, only in the current organization.